Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

 Ultracold atoms have enabled detailed studies of the BKT transition.
 These systems have a wide range of trappable quantum liquids, that have tunable interactions and consist of bosonic or fermionic particles.
-This has led to the observation of coherence and superfluid properties \cite{Hadzibabic2006,Desbuquois2012,Luick2020,Sobirey2021,Jaeyoon2012,Jin2015,Rossi2016}, universal scaling behavior \cite{Hung2011}, and thermally activated vortices \cite{Hadzibabic2006,Jaeyoon2013}.
+This has led to the observation of coherence and superfluid properties \cite{Hadzibabic2006,Desbuquois2012,Luick2020,Sobirey2021,Choi2012,Kwon2015,Rossi2016}, universal scaling behaviour \cite{Hung2011}, and thermally activated vortices \cite{Hadzibabic2006,Choi2013}.
 The BKT transition in a harmonically trapped 2D quantum gas was studied via matter-wave interferometry \cite{Hadzibabic2006} and via measurement of the momentum distribution \cite{Murthy2015,Fletcher2015}.
 The microscopic description of order in such an inhomogeneous system typically invokes the local density approximation (LDA), which relates the observed phenomenon to the universal description of a uniform system.
 The LDA is essential for the understanding of scale-invariant and superfluid properties of inhomogeneous 2D systems \cite{Hung2011,Desbuquois2012}.
-Ref. \cite{Boettcher2016} suggested that the LDA can also be used to describe the correlation properties of an inhomogeneous 2D gas.
+Ref.\ \cite{Boettcher2016} suggested that the LDA can also be used to describe the correlation properties of an inhomogeneous 2D gas, which was not applied in previous measurements where only integrated quantities were measured.
+This resulted in saturation of the exponent at low temperatures \cite{Hadzibabic2006} as well as a critical exponent five times larger than that predicted for $\eta_{\mathrm{BKT}}$ \cite{Murthy2015}.
 To disentangle the spatial inhomogeneity of the system and the universality of the BKT transition in ultracold atomic systems, it is crucial to access the local fluctuations of the system, rather than global or integrated observables.